riboldicamila/0202commerce-app/README.md

 ## 👩🏻‍💻 Single project deployment
 code structure (backend serving the frontend)
-Aim is to deply to:
+Aim is to deploy to:
 -Render
 -Railway
 -Fly.io